What is an aircraft broker?

-There's actually several different types of brokers or representatives and knowing the difference and what role one plays in an airplane deal is important.
-Here's a detailed explanation of the different folks typically involved in the sale of an aircraft and what their role is.
+There are several different types of brokers or representatives, and knowing the difference and what role one plays in an airplane deal is important.
+Here’s a detailed explanation of the different folks typically involved in the sale of an aircraft and what their role is.

-Aircraft Broker - Someone who acts as a middle-man in an aircraft transaction, in it's purest sense of the word broker, someone acting in this capacity has no allegiance to the buyer or seller and is usually making a profit in the middle of the transaction.
+An Aircraft Broker is someone who acts as a middle-man in an aircraft transaction.
+In the purest sense of the word broker, someone acting in this capacity has no allegiance to the buyer or seller and is usually making a profit in the middle of the transaction.

-Listing Agent or Listing Broker - (often referred to as a broker) Someone or a company whose primary business is listing, on an exclusive basis, aircraft for sale that belong to someone else.
-They may also "broker" aircraft as described above, but their investment of a physical office, website and their ability to attract legitimate aircraft listings makes them a listing agent.
+A Listing Agent or Listing Broker is (often referred to as a broker) someone or a company whose primary business is listing, on an exclusive basis, aircraft for sale that belong to someone else.
+They may also “broker” aircraft as described above, but their investment in a physical office, a website, and their ability to attract legitimate aircraft listings makes them a listing agent.

-Acquisition Agent, Buyer's Agent or Buyer's Rep - A buyers agent works for the buyer and represents the buyer in the purchase of an aircraft.
-A legitimate buyer's agent will only work on an exclusive basis with a signed mandate from the buyer.
-Most, but not all will charge an upfront retainer for their services and then work either on a flat fee or a percentage basis.
-A buyer's agent should not accept payment or consideration from the seller of an aircraft.
+An Acquisition Agent, Buyer’s Agent or Buyer’s Rep is a buyer’s agent who works for the buyer and represents the buyer in the purchase of an aircraft.
+A legitimate buyer’s agent will only work on an exclusive basis with a signed mandate from the buyer.
+Most, but not all, will charge an up-front retainer for their services and then work either on a flat fee or a percentage basis.
+A buyer’s agent should not accept payment or consideration from the seller of an aircraft.

-Broker / Dealer - The term broker dealer or sometimes "stocking dealer" refers to a company who actually owns or has inventory on a floorplan.
-The actual dealer who has his own aircraft for sale is much rarer than years past.
+A Broker / Dealer or sometimes “stocking dealer” refers to a company who actually owns or has inventory on the floor in a physical location.
+The actual dealer who has his own aircraft for sale is much rarer than in years past.
 The high cost of carrying inventory and the lack of available floor-planning have caused many stocking dealers to become listing agents.
 The broker / dealers who remain typically sell their own aircraft and list aircraft for sale.
 Companies like Gantt Aviation, Elliott Aviation, Ogara Jets and Dallas Jet International are examples of stocking dealers.